Skip to main content

 ROCON: Alternative name for CONRO.

-ROPAX: A Ropax Ferry has a size range between 25 and 80,000 GT.
-A ferry with RORO (Roll On – Roll Off) ramp for wheeled cargo, with vehicle deck(s), as well as separate deck(s) for passengers.
+RoPax Ferry: A RoPax Ferry is a ferry with RORO (Roll On – Roll Off) ramp for wheeled cargo, with vehicle deck(s), as well as separate deck(s) for passengers.

-RORO: A Ro-Ro has a size range between 100 and 8,000 LM.
-A vessel with ramps whereby dry cargo is loaded by trucks with trailers, which are then disconnected from the truck head and stowed end to end.
+RORO: A RORO is a vessel with ramps whereby dry cargo is loaded by trucks with trailers, which are then disconnected from the truck head and stowed end to end.

 RSCS: A Route Specific Container Stowage lashing which increases the laden capacity on certain routes of a container vessel which has it.